King Solomon's Mines (1985 film): Production

-It was Richard Chamberlain's first feature since The Last Wave.
+The film was Richard Chamberlain's first feature since The Last Wave (1977).
 "I haven't seen any scripts of anything I wanted to do", said Chamberlain prior to filming.
 "But I love doing miniseries, so it's not as if I've been pining away all this time.
 King Solomon's Mines is not a remake of the old Stewart Granger trek through the jungle.
 It's a sensational script.
 It's very much a Raiders of the Lost Ark type of movie – very tongue-in-cheek and full of adventures and stunts....
 Bullets flying, lions eating people, witches up in the trees.
 All that stuff."

-Kathleen Turner was reportedly offered $1.5 million to play the female lead but turned it down because the role was too similar to the one she played in Romancing the Stone.
+Kathleen Turner was reportedly offered $1.5 million to play the female lead Jesse Huston but turned it down because the role was too similar to Joan Wilder, her character in Romancing the Stone.

 The film was shot on location in the Mashonaland region of northeastern Zimbabwe over ten months.
 The crew included many Israelis and South Africans, which caused some objections from the local Arab population.
 The Arab League protested the depiction of all the Arab characters as slavers.
-Richard Chamberlain said, "I happen to think that people are people and I don't care where they come from as long as they do a good job....
+Chamberlain said, "I happen to think that people are people and I don't care where they come from as long as they do a good job....
 This is a comedy, and one of the best defenses against out-of-date stereotypes is to poke fun at them.
 It shows how absurd they are."

-It was shot simultaneously with a sequel.
+It was shot simultaneously with a sequel Allan Quatermain and the Lost City of Gold.

 Soundtrack

 The film's score was composed and conducted by Jerry Goldsmith, and performed by the Hungarian State Opera Orchestra.
-Restless Records issued an album on LP and cassette; Milan later released it on compact disc minus the cue "The Ritual" and paired with Alan Silvestri's The Delta Force.
-In 1991 Intrada Records released an expanded version, later reissued in 1997; Prometheus released the complete score in 2006.
+Restless Records issued an album on LP and cassette; Milan Records later released it on compact disc minus the cue "The Ritual" and paired with Alan Silvestri's The Delta Force.
+In 1991, Intrada Records released an expanded version, later reissued in 1997; Prometheus released the complete score in 2006.
 Quartet Records issued a two-disc edition in 2014 with the Prometheus content on disc one and the original album presentation on disc two.

-Quartet release

-Tracks in bold premiered on the Intrada CD, tracks in italics premiered on the Prometheus edition.